Total hip replacement at Animal Trust

 - Bunny hopping on back legs when running

 In some cases, the problem is a developmental issue such as hip dysplasia, which may start to affect animals from when they are only a few months old, although some patients may be older when the problem first becomes obvious.
-In some cases, hip problems may also be as a result of an injury.
+In some cases, hip problems may also be as a result of an injury, such as a fractured hip joint.

-In some severe cases, dogs may stand with their weight leaning forwards on to their front legs to relieve the discomfort in the back legs.
+You may also notice a difference in your cat or dog’s posture and way of walking.
+In some severe cases, pets may stand with their weight leaning forwards onto their front legs to relieve the discomfort in the back legs.

-Signs of hip problems are relatively common in dogs, particularly in certain breeds such as Labradors, Golden Retrievers, and German Shepherds, although any breed can, in theory, be affected.
+Signs of hip problems are relatively common in dogs, particularly in certain breeds such as Labradors, Golden Retrievers and German Shepherds, although any breed of dog or cat can, in theory, be affected.

 Total hip replacement precautions